Part I of this topic was written many years ago and recently reposted because of the interest in this topic by Marie

-I thought I would take the opportunity of Festive season indulgences to expand upon the idea of how you could start 2016 feeling fantastic.
+I thought I would take the opportunity of Festive season indulgences to expand upon the idea of how you could start the new year feeling fantastic.
 The bottom line is that it is important for your body to be in an alkaline state.
 In Chinese medicine we say there are only two places from which you can get energy “ the food that you eat and the air that you breathe”.
 When your body is alkaline you are better able to absorb nutrients from the food you eat and your blood is more highly oxygenated so you will have boundless energy, your immune system will be stronger and you will feel happier within yourself.

 Christmas tends to be a time when we over indulge in party food.
 Eating like this affects the pH of your body because this food tends to be rather acidic, it is usually highly processed and filled with chemicals, flavours and preservatives as well as being full of sugar or artificial sweeteners.
 The Christmas party schedule also tends to result in consuming too much alcohol and then to keep up with this crazy pace requires over indulging in caffeine.
 When your body is acidic you are essentially not absorbing essential nutrients from your food, additionally toxins and waste from your cells are not being properly eliminated.
 An acidic body is also a great environment for the growth of viruses and bacteria.
 All this boils down to feeling tired, toxic and sick.
 On top of that overeating blocks the flow of your qi, from a Chinese medical perspective, and that also contributes to feeling sick and tired which then often leads to more inappropriate eating so ideally try to stop eating when you are 70% full.

 Alkalising is vital to maintaining good health, maximising your body’s energy levels, preventing chronic illness and promoting healing.